Superstition - "a belief or practice resulting from ignorance, fear of the unknown, trust in magic or chance, or a false conception of causation."

 Interestingly, all the major religious and spiritual traditions have (at least originally, historically) espoused a (rudimentary) understanding of the holodynamic nature of reality.
-However the following statements are all expressed in static terms, and reflect how various religions and spiritual traditions have failed to capture the dynamic, interactive and creative nature of reality.
+However the following statements are all expressed in static terms -- typically the source: God or Brahman etc5 is believed to be unchanging, pure, absolute.
+This fundamentalism reflects how various religions and spiritual traditions have failed to capture the dynamic, interactive and creative nature of reality.

 - Hinduism "By understanding the Self, all this universe is known" (Upanishads);